-Sponge custards: unlike basic baked custard, for sponge custards, egg whites are beaten separately and folded into the batter.
+Sponge custard: unlike basic baked custard, for sponge custard, egg whites are beaten separately and folded into the batter.
 During baking the batter separates, to form a creamy custard on the bottom with a sponge-cake-like top.

 Keep the yolks separate from the whites.
 Fat from egg yolk will prevent egg whites from beating up properly.
 When separating eggs, take care that no yolk gets in the whites.
 To avoid an accident, separate each egg white into a cup or small bowl before transferring it to the mixer bowl.
 Discard any white that has even a speck of yolk in it.

 Egg temperature: It’s easiest to separate eggs cleanly when they are refrigerator cold.
 However egg whites whip up to greater volume when they’ve had a chance to warm up a bit, 20 to 30 minutes.
 Always begin by separating the eggs.
 Let the whites stand at room temperature while you prepare the other ingredients.